 5. SIFT dry ingredients into wet ingredients and mix until well combined (do not over mix).
 The batter will become thick, this is normal.
 Scoop batter into cake pan and spread out with silicone spatchula.
 Tap down pans to even out batter.

--The recipe in this post will yield 15 cupcakes, or 1 round cake which would be just a single layer (baked in one 9 inch cake pan), or two single layer cakes (which is the double layer shown in the pictures - the batch is obviously split between two 9 inch cake pans).
+-The above recipe will yield 12 cupcakes, or 1 round cake which would be just a single layer (baked in one 9 inch cake pan), or two round cakes which would be a double layer (baked in two 9 inch cake pans).

 Frosting #1: